GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights

 \subsection{Graph Condensation}

 Graph condensation (GC) is an emerging technique designed to create a significantly smaller graph that preserves the maximum amount of information from the original graph~\cite{jin2022graphcondensation,hashemi2024comprehensive,doscond,geom,msgc,sgdd}.
 The goal is to ensure that GNNs trained on this condensed graph exhibit comparable performance to those trained on the original one.
-Existing GC methods fall into two categories: (1) structure-based methods, which synthesize both node features and graph structure, and (2) structure-free methods, which synthesize only node features and do not explicitly generate graph structures.
+Based on certain condensation objectives, existing GC methods employ the following matching strategies to bridge the gap between condensed and real graphs: